FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-This package proposes a new, fast, and robust algorithm to solve economic models in continuous time.
+This package proposes a new, fast, and robust algorithm to solve PDEs associated with economic models in continuous time.

-# `Ψtc` solves finite difference schemes
-Denote `F` the finite difference scheme corresponding to a PDE.
-Solving the PDE corresponds to finding `y` such that `F(y) = 0`, i.e. solving a non linear system. `Ψtc` is a non linear solver especially written for these finite difference schemes.
-I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

- The solver `Ψtc` has the following syntax.
- - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.
- - The second argument is an array of arbitrary dimension for the initial guess for `y`
- - The option `is_algebraic` (defaults to an array of `false`) is an array indicating the eventual algebraic equations (typically market clearing conditions).

- Some options control the algorithm:
- - The option `Δ` (default to 1.0) specifies the initial time step.
- - The option `inner_iterations` (default to `10`) specifies the number of inner Newton-Raphson iterations.
- - The option `autodiff` (default to `true`) specifies that the Jacobian is evaluated using automatic differentiation.

-# `solve` solves  economic models
-The function `solve` is a higher-level function to solve economic models.
-In the background, the function still relies on the PDE solver `Ψtc`.
-It is a higher-level function in the sense that it reduces the boilerplate needed to solve models.
-In particular, the model automatically computes finite difference derivatives, and takes care of  upwinding the derivatives.
+# Solving  PDEs

-The function allows to solve directly a variety of well-known economic models in continuous time through a common framework:
+The function `pde_solve` allows to solve PDEs.
-- Asset pricing model with time varying habit (Campbell Cochrane (1999), Wachter (2005))
-- Asset pricing model with long run risk (Bansal Yaron (2004), Bansal, Kiku, Yaron (2009))
-- Asset pricing model with heterogeneous agents (Garleanu Panageas (2015), DiTella (2016))

-To `solve` a economic model, the user only needs to define a type and three functions.
-I go through these definitions for the Campbell Cochrane (1999) model.
+To `solve` a PDE, the user needs to define a type and three functions.
+I go through these definitions for the PDE associated to the Campbell Cochrane (1999) model.
-1. A type that stores the parameters of the models.
+1. A type that stores the parameters of the PDEs.
 For the case of Campbell Cochrane (1999),
 	```julia
 	type CampbellCochraneModel  <: EconPDEModel
 	    # consumption process parameters